StephenLover/Clinic-to-Cloud-Interview/README.md

 ## Styling

-- Just briefly wrote very few css for styling for features demonstration.
+- Just briefly wrote very few css for styling for features demonstration as the specification did not mentioned that assessment is mainly based on the apporach to implement form not styling.
 - Personally, I am able to write Scss/Sass for styling and know how to use modern UI framework such as Antdesign and Bootstrap.
 - Know how to manage CSS style, such as BEM convention and 7-1 Sass Pattern.
 - Partial css3 animation skills could be implemented in this form, such as poped up or spinner.